 Best kind of meal if you ask me!
 I mean how wonderful is it to have these two quiches ready to heat and eat when you need them?

 If you want a side to go with this dish I would suggest something fast like a nice green salad.

-Using disposable pans is, of course, optional but trust me they make clean up after dinner so much easier!
+Using disposable pans is, of course, optional but trust me they make cleaning up after dinner so much easier!

 Once you have your pans of choice you are ready to make the Quiche.
 The steps are the same for both the Sausage Mushroom and the Ham and Cheddar versions below.

 The first step will be to make your crust and chill it for about 20 minutes in the freezer before adding in the fillings and egg mixture.
 This will help prevent your crust from getting too dark in the cooking process.